alamehor/seo-report-generator/README.md

 It's an automation of work with libre or microsoft office by many hours, just to export a pdf with specification of SEO optimisation that I make for a clients every month.

-Project is realised for my training OOP PHP.
+Project is realised for my training with OOP PHP and Smarty template engine.

 **Local/web server is required!**